emjogale/sign-up-form/README.md

 ### What I learned

 I learned that you can't use the css position property on input elements.
+I also learnt that a good README should be written alongside the development process - rather than after - something I will try to implement better next time!

 ### Useful resources